Chart Color Schemes

 Avondale Heights has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Avondale Heights' population was around 13,511 as of November 2025.
-This figure shows an increase of 1,123 people since the 2021 Census, which recorded a population of 12,388.
-The change is inferred from ABS data showing an estimated resident population of 12,822 in June 2024 and an additional 52 validated new addresses since the Census date.
-This results in a density ratio of 2,497 persons per square kilometer, placing Avondale Heights in the upper quartile compared to other locations assessed by AreaSearch.
-The area's growth rate of 9.1% since the 2021 census exceeded the SA3 area average of 7.3%.
-Overseas migration was the primary driver of population growth during this period.
+Avondale Heights' population, as per AreaSearch's analysis, stood at 13,513 by February 2026.
+This figure indicates a rise of 1,125 individuals (9.1%) since the 2021 Census, which recorded a population of 12,388.
+The increase is inferred from the estimated resident population of 12,822 in June 2024 and an additional 52 validated new addresses post-Census.
+This results in a density ratio of 2,497 persons per square kilometer, placing Avondale Heights in the upper quartile nationally.
+The area's growth rate of 9.1% since the 2021 Census surpassed the SA3 average (7.3%), making it a growth leader in the region.
+Overseas migration was the primary driver of population gains during this period.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Avondale Heights' population is projected to increase by just below the median of national areas, with an expected expansion of 1,101 persons, reflecting a total increase of 3.0% over the 17 years.
+For areas not covered by this data, they employ VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+By 2041, Avondale Heights is projected to increase by approximately 1,101 persons, reflecting a total growth of around 3.0% over the 17-year period.

 Frequently Asked Questions - Population